New Castle of Manzanares el Real: Features

 The castle, quadrangular, is constructed entirely of granite stone.
 It has four circular towers.
 Its vertices are decorated with balls in the Isabelline Gothic style.
 The main hexagonal tower is one of the highlights.

 The building is topped by a terrace with machicolation and turrets.
 It includes a rectangular courtyard with porticos and two galleries supported by octagonal columns.
 The Gothic gallery on the first floor is considered the most beautiful in Spanish military architecture.
 On the southern chemin de ronde the gallery is flaming trace on parapets decorated with diamond shapes.

 The whole castle is surrounded by a barbican, which includes loopholes and, carved in low relief, the cross of the Holy Sepulchre of Jerusalem, a title held by Pedro Gonzalez de Mendoza.
 Other defensive elements of the building includes its pockets.

 The castle has six floors, plus a basement: ground floor, mezzanine first, main floor, mezzanine second, upper gallery and gallery of covers.
 The main gate is flanked by two towers with an arch between them.

+Access

+It is owned by the Duchy of the Infantado, but it has been rented to the Community of Madrid, which has managed the site as a tourist attraction.